isw-kudos/kudos-docs/docs/boards/howto/attaching-files.md

 <img style="float: right" src="/assets/images/boards-logo.jpg" height="100" alt="My Boards" />

-Kudos Boards allows files under `20mb` to be attached to cards directly.
+Huddo Boards allows files under `20mb` to be attached to cards directly.

 Anyone who has access to view the card will be able to view and download the attachment.